Wednesday, May 16, 2007

 About his French horn and his cooking school.

-He’s not Asian but his parents met in Japan and he
+He proclaims he is not of Asian descent but his parents met

 because I’ve been thinking about him a lot.
 Apparently